 Overall, this is one of the best harps out there and is the first one a serious beginner should think about purchasing.

-The next harp on our list is the Roosebeck Heather Harp TM 22-String.
-This is a heather harp with 22 strings and vine design.
-This harp is incredibly lightweight meaning it will be easy to transport from location to location.
+The next harp on our list is the Balladeer Heather Harp TM 22-String.
+This is a heather harp with 22 strings and a beautiful design.
+This harp is lightweight meaning it will be easy to transport from location to location.

-The strings of this harp are color-coded and the notes on the instrument range from C3-C6.
+The strings of this harp look great and the harp is approximately 30′ high.
 This harp has an excellent sound and a durable build, while the quality of the wood is pretty impressive considering this is an affordable beginner-level harp.

 Overall, this is a pretty good harp that won’t leave players wanting much more.

-The Roosebeck Pixie Celtic Harp is another great option for beginner harp players.
-This harp has 19 strings and has a height of about 31″.
-This well-build harp includes 19 sharpening levels, one for each of the hard nylon strings.
+The Roosebeck Baby Celtic Harp is another great option for beginner harp players who want a smaller harp to play.
+This harp has 12 strings and has a height of about 21″.
+This well-build harp includes no sharpening levels and features a range from F above Middle C to High C

-The harp has an engraved, inlaid rosewood frame that gives the harp a very attractive look.
-Additionally, the sound quality of this harp is pretty impressive and the birch soundboard is a great help.
+The harp comes with a tuning tool and a set of extra strings and it has a very attractive look.
+Additionally, the sound quality of this harp is pretty impressive.

 Overall, this harp is a pretty good beginner option that isn’t likely to disappoint.